 Piso Surit dance is one of the traditional dances of Karo.
 This dance includes a welcome dance usually performed in groups by male and female dancers.
 Piso Surit dance is one of the most famous traditional dances on Lake Toba.
 It is often featured in various events such as the reception of important guests, traditional events, and cultural events.

 Sinanggar Tulo Song

 Sinanggar Tullo is a song from the Toba sub-tribe.
-It is usually played along with the Tortor dance.
+It usually comes along with the Tortor dance.
 The song is a tribute from the people to the king or God as a form of gratitude, e.g., for the good harvest they get.
-This song is also famous to foreign tourists.
+This song is also famous for foreign tourists.
 The lyrics are short and repetitive, which makes it easy to sing.